Land Conservation

 Protected Lands Outcome

 By 2025, protect an additional two million acres of lands throughout the watershed—currently identified as high conservation priorities at the federal, state or local level—including 225,000 acres of wetlands and 695,000 acres of forest land of highest value for maintaining water quality.
+Learn who is leading the effort, how you can get involved and more about this outcome’s related management strategy.

 Land Use Methods and Metrics Development Outcome

 Continually improve the knowledge of land conversion and the associated impacts throughout the watershed.
 By 2016, develop a watershed-wide methodology and local level metrics for characterizing the rate of farmland, forest and wetland conversion, measuring the extent and rate of change in impervious surface coverage and quantifying the potential impacts of land conversion to water quality, healthy watersheds and communities.
 Launch a public awareness campaign to share this information with local governments, elected officials and stakeholders.
+Learn who is leading the effort, how you can get involved and more about this outcome’s related management strategy.

 Land Use Options Evaluation Outcome

 By the end of 2017, with the direct involvement of local governments or their representatives, evaluate policy options, incentives and planning tools that could assist them in continually improving their capacity to the reduce the rate of conversion of agricultural lands, forests and wetlands as well as the rate of changing landscapes from more natural lands that soak up pollutants to those that are paved over, hardscaped or otherwise impervious.
 Strategies should be developed for supporting local governments’ and others’ efforts in reducing these rates by 2025 and beyond.
+Learn who is leading the effort, how you can get involved and more about this outcome’s related management strategy.